chr211/cyberTRIP/README.md

 secure and formatting data in a way that MongoDB would recognize but was still easy to access on the frontend.

-Our decision to use Flask as a framework and MongoDB as a database were the main decisions that shaped how the system was laid out.
-We chose Flask because some team members had experience using it and it is a popular framework that offered longterm support and lots of documentation.
-We chose MongoDB because it is a NoSQL database that allows high customization of record storage.
+The decision to use Flask as a framework and MongoDB as a database were the main decisions that shaped how the system was laid out.
+Flask was chosen because of previous experience using it and it is a popular framework that offered longterm support and lots of documentation.
+MongoDB was chosen because it is a NoSQL database that allows high customization of record storage.

-A consequence of the decision to use MongDB was that we needed to convert some data to json serializable format before we stored it.
-A positive consequence was that our website is not vulnerable to SQL injection because MongoDB is a NoSQL dbms.
-Our decision to separate normal and super users also affected the system because we had to partition data based on the permissions of the user.
+A consequence of the decision to use MongoDB was that some data needed to be converted to json serializable format before it was stored.
+A positive consequence was that the website is not vulnerable to SQL injection because MongoDB is a NoSQL dbms.
+The decision to separate normal and super users also affected the system because data had to be partitioned based on the permissions of the user.

 Context Diagram